Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Symbolic Representation and Parsing Pipeline

 \subsection{Tokenization and Vocabulary Definition}

-We convert the structured data into a linearized sequence using an \textbf{Event-based Representation}, similar to approaches like REMI~\cite{huang2020pop}.
-We utilize a high temporal resolution (480 Ticks Per Quarter Note), preserving precise timing by explicitly encoding the duration between events rather than processing every tick sequentially.
+I convert the structured data into a linearized sequence using an \textbf{Event-based Representation}, similar to approaches like REMI~\cite{huang2020pop}.
+I utilize a high temporal resolution (480 Ticks Per Quarter Note), preserving precise timing by explicitly encoding the duration between events rather than processing every tick sequentially.